-[Chapel Hill, NC – May 1, 2019] – Clinical Tools, Inc. won a $200K Phase I SBIR grant from the National Institutes of Health/National Institute of General Medical Sciences to begin development of the OpenPipe Simulation Experience to Enhance Entrepreneurial Intent and Self-Efficacy.
-OpenPipe will be a 3D computer role-playing simulation to help post-doc and early-stage life science researchers explore factors that impact entrepreneurial intent and self-efficacy.
+Clinical Tools, Inc. won a $200K Phase I SBIR grant from the National Institutes of Health/National Institute of General Medical Sciences to begin development of the OpenPipe Simulation Experience to Enhance Entrepreneurial Intent and Self-Efficacy.
+OpenPipe will be a 3D computer role-playing simulation to help postdoc and early-stage life science researchers explore factors that impact entrepreneurial intent and self-efficacy.

 Clinical Tools, Inc. (CTI) is a diverse group with expertise in medicine, psychology, public health, basic sciences, programming, project and program management, gaming, information technology, and communications.
-Based in Chapel Hill, the company has a 20+ year history of success with SBIRT-developed products.
+Based in Chapel Hill, North Carolina, the company has over 20 years of successful experience with SBIRT-developed products.

 Health Impact Studio, a division of Clinical Tools, utilizes gaming technology to create healthy lifestyle change.
-The company combines expertise from medicine, psychology, public health with gaming, to create innovative games to positively impact health.
+The company combines expertise from medicine, psychology, public health, and gaming to create innovative games to positively impact health.
 Health Impact Studio creates games for healthcare professionals, medical students, and the general public on topics like obesity, addiction, and nutrition.

 For Further Information